xpolicy/xpolicy/README.md

 | `AllIn(a)` | All input elements must be elements of array `a` | `["zz", "yy"]` ⟶ `AllIn(["yy", "zz"])` |

 ## String rules

+String rules allow you to match a subset of a string with another string.

 | Rule            | Description                   | Valid Example                 |
 | --------------- | ----------------------------- | ----------------------------- |